pearcebasmanm/CS-Games-Web-App-Tryout/README.md

 This track involves showing us your design and page organization skills!
 There are no strict requirements for what it needs to look like, but try and show off your creativity, and make sure to align your design with the website's function.

 You may either directly work with React, HTML and CSS, or you may choose to instead design the website interfaces with Figma, Adobe or Canva software. **If you are only working on the front-end track, it is HIGHLY recommended to use Figma/Adobe/Canva.
 If you use any of these, please make sure to leave links to each of your created Figma pages in the file located in the "figma_folder" directory.
-Any resources you for that platform should be able to be stored/accessed in from that folder.**
+Any resources you use for that platform should be able to be accessed from that folder.**

 ### Task List